 The “Hadoop-FS” job for daily meme frequency generation also launches multiple mappers to process multiple .json.gz files in parallel.
 Each mapper reads tweets from the file and outputs <hashtag, tweetTimestamp> pairs for every hashtag contained.
 The reducers will group the pairs for the same hashtag together and generate the daily frequencies.

 For the “Hadoop-FS” job for domain name entropy computation, each mapper also processes one .json.gz file.
 It reads tweets from the file, then outputs <userID, domainName> pairs for every URL contained.
-The reducers will group the pairs for the same user ID together, then generate the domain distribution and compute the entropy.
+The reducers will group the pairs for the same user ID together before proceeding to generate the domain distribution and compute the entropy.

 Figure 3-7 illustrates the performance comparison between the “Hadoop-FS” versions and the versions based on IndexedHBase.
 All tests are done on a private eight-node cluster called “Madrid”.
 The hardware configuration of the nodes is listed in Table 3-2.
 Each node runs RHEL 6.5 and Java 1.7.0_45.
 For the deployment of YARN and IndexedHBase, Hadoop 2.2.0 and HBase 0.96.0 are used.
 One node is used as the HDFS name node, YARN resource manager, HBase master, and Zookeeper.
 The other seven nodes are used as HDFS data nodes and HBase region servers.